Banner

 Thriving for All

-According to the B.C. government, there are approximately 557,000 people in BC living below the poverty line – 99,000 are children.
+According to First Call Child and Youth Advocacy Society’s 2024 BC Child Poverty Report Card, 892,000 people in BC live below the poverty line – more than 147,000 are children.
 We are leading the way in bringing awareness to poverty issues in the area and finding solutions for the most vulnerable people in our communities.

 Our mission is to reduce poverty and build a community in which everyone is thriving and feels included.